With Summer school holidays fast approaching for the Northern Hemisphere, now is the perfect time to plan your next vacation.

 4. Visit The Olympic Centre

 Don’t miss the home of the 1972 Olympic Games.
 The Olympic Centre also has the Olympic Tower you can go up that boast amazing views.
 The Olympiastadion München has a stadium and Olympiapark and is located in northern Munich just out of the city.
 It also includes the world-famous Olympic swimming pool too.

 5. Lunch at one of Augustines Beer Houses

-After a few hours exploring, it is time for lunch at one of Augustiner Beer Houses.
+After a few hours of exploring, it is time for lunch at one of the Augustiner Beer Houses.
 The Bavarian-style decor is exquisite, and of course, you need to try a beer.
 I am not really a beer drinker, but I actually enjoyed the beer – however, the small size stein of beer was more than enough to quench my thirst.

 You will either love or hate Bavarian food.
 With many foods adapted from the world war eras, picked foods, sausages, and comfort style food are served.
-I was surprised how much my son loved the cuisine here.
+I was surprised by how much my son loved the cuisine here.

 We loved that the regular clientele can lock away their personal beer stein here.
 It seemed to be the old men that had their butts almost glued to the bar stools.